 Arson blamed for massive New Jersey wildfire, smoke causes air quality alerts for millions

-A 19-year-old man has been charged with arson in connection to the massive Jones Road Wildfire, which has forced evacuations, and sent smoke pouring into New York City—triggering air quality alerts for millions.
+A 19-year-old man has been charged with arson in connection with the massive Jones Road Wildfire, which has forced evacuations, and sent smoke pouring into New York City—triggering air quality alerts for millions.

 The Jones Road Fire burned more than 13,000 acres in just a day, making it one of the largest wildfires in New Jersey in recent years.